Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-editor.md

 ***2. In the dashboard editing process***

-After opening a chosen dashboard and entering *Dashboard Edit mode*, you will be able to **access the Visualizations editor** by selecting **Edit** from a visualization's overflow button.
+After opening a chosen dashboard and entering *Dashboard Edit mode*, you will be able to **access the Visualization editor** by selecting **Edit** from a visualization's overflow button.
 Alternatively, you can click/tap on the pencil icon, next to the overflow menu.

-## Visualizations Editor Overview
+## Visualization Editor Overview

 Below, you will find a list of all sections of the *Editor* with their capabilities.